LiveNathan/blog/_posts/power.md

 see the balance in real time.
 They've even added voltage drop calculators.
 But it's completely manual—you have to enter everything by hand.

 **Mental math on site**: This is probably the most common approach, especially for smaller shows.
-Jordan's method of calculating in his head while plugging things in works when you know your gear and the show isn't too complex.
+Marcus's method of calculating in his head while plugging things in works when you know your gear and the show isn't too complex.

 One user on the Flex community forum summed up the opportunity perfectly when I asked about building this into quoting